mpv-player/mpv/DOCS/man/input.rst

     second argument (and did not have flags).
 This syntax is still understood, but deprecated and might be removed in the future.

-    Setting the ``async`` flag will make encoding and writing the actual image file asynchronous in most cases. (``each-frame`` mode ignores this flag currently.)
-Requesting async screenshots too early or too often could lead to the same filenames being chosen, and overwriting each others in undefined order.
+    If you combine this command with another one using ``;``, you can use the ``async`` flag to make encoding/writing the image file asynchronous.
+For normal standalone commands, this is always asynchronous, and the flag has no effect.
+(This behavior changed with mpv 0.29.0.)

 ``screenshot-to-file "<filename>" [subtitles|video|window]``
     Take a screenshot and save it to a given file.
 The format of the file will